sunnasigurveig/javascript-fundamentals/README.md

 I copied his code to my VsCode and checked out the console in the inspect thingy.
 I understood js much more from his code.
 I changed his coding in my file to practise the skills and understand this even better.
 I wanted to mention this in here so that I wouldn't be taking full credit for this, because his js code is amazing and super understandable.
+So thank you Tristan!
+You made this so easy for me to understand :D